 To say that Cecil Leadinghorse was an alcoholic is an understatement.
 By the data collected through the state department of social services and local hospitals, Cecil was the most troublesome alcoholic in the state of Washington.

-Prior to 2008, nearly every paramedic, firefighter and emergency room nurse in two counties knew Cecil on a first name basis.
+Prior to 2008, nearly every paramedic, firefighter, and emergency room nurse in two counties knew Cecil on a first-name basis.
 His alcoholic antics were the stuff of legends.
 It was common for him to be transported 3 or 4 times a day.
-Units were routinely dispatched for “Cecil sightings”.
-Some crews would see him staggering down the street and transport him without being dispatched to get him into emergency room early in the shift so they wouldn’t have to pick him up at 3 in the morning.
+Units were routinely dispatched for “Cecil sightings.”
+Some crews would see him staggering down the street and transport him without being dispatched to get him into an emergency room early in the shift so they wouldn’t have to pick him up at 3 in the morning.

 If ever an alcoholic had earned the status as a legend, it was Cecil.

 While transporting him from a hospital to detox two years ago, I had a God encounter of sorts.
 I asked God to give me some words that would forever change Cecil’s life.
 I felt that God’s sullied reputation in Tacoma could somehow be redeemed if He could get Cecil to quit drinking.

 During the transport, God gave me a few things to say.
 When we arrived at Detox, I asked Cecil if I could share them.
 He said, “sure.”

 I said that people had been calling him a worthless drunk all his life and he never believed anything different.
 I told him that every word spoken about him being a useless drunk was a lie and he needed to stop listening to the lies.
 I told him God didn’t make him a useless drunk.
 I told him that he would one day be a sober man of integrity that others would respect.
 I told him that people would look to him as an example of how to get free of alcohol.
 I basically prophesied non-stop for about ten minutes that Cecil would have a new future.
 He sat in stunned silence and said, “thanks.”